Q&A: How do I handle criticism?

 Every month, I publish an answer to a reader’s question.
 Here’s a transcript of my answer to the reader’s question about how I handle criticism.

 Hey Lisanne, how do you handle criticism?
-How do you feel when others are critical about what your work?
+How do you feel when others are critical about your work?

 How about you?
 How do you usually feel when you get critical feedback?
 Let me know in the comments.